Lay's Wow chips

-Lay's WOW Chips were fat-free potato chips produced by Frito-Lay containing Olestra.
+Lay's Wow Chips were fat-free potato chips produced by Frito-Lay containing Olestra.
 They were first introduced in 1998, and were marketed using the Lay's, Ruffles, Doritos, and Tostitos brands.
-Although initially popular, charting sales of $400,000,000 in their first year, they subsequently dropped to $200,000,000 by 2000, as Olestra caused "abdominal cramping, diarrhea, fecal incontinence ["anal leakage"], and other gastrointestinal symptoms" in some customers, warnings were required to be included on the packaging, with the WOW bag bearing a warning that read, "This Product Contains Olestra.
+Although initially popular, charting sales of $400 million in their first year, they subsequently dropped to $200 million by 2000, as Olestra caused "abdominal cramping, diarrhea, fecal incontinence, and other gastrointestinal symptoms" in some customers.
+Warnings were required to be included on the packaging, with the WOW bag bearing a warning that read, "This Product Contains Olestra.
 Olestra may cause abdominal cramping and loose stools.
 Olestra inhibits the absorption of some vitamins and other nutrients.
 Vitamins A, D, E, and K have been added."
+Studies sponsored by Olestra's manufacturer, Procter & Gamble, contradicted many of the anecdotal reports of digestive symptoms, but did not increase public acceptance of products containing Olestra.

-Around the same time, the WOW brand was renamed to "Light."
-The product then continued under that brand name until they were discontinued in 2016.
+Frito-Lay eventually rebranded the WOW Chips to "Light".
+However, the products were discontinued in 2016.